Overcoming the Curvature Bottleneck in MeanFlow: More Experiment Details and Results

 \section{More Experiment Details and Results}

 In this section, we provide additional experimental details, computational analyses, and extended results.
-We describe how we estimate FLOPs and GPU-hours for all compared methods, and we provide additional distance-error correlation for ImageNet $64^2$ and $256^2$.
+We first present loss-landscape visualizations at $64^2$ and $256^2$, then describe our protocol for estimating FLOPs and GPU-hours across all methods.
+Finally, we report additional convergence results that further support the synergy between trajectory rectification and mean-velocity modeling.